digopaulino/mcgillthz/README.md

 - import_utils.py - Functions to easily import experimental data, including error estimation and averaging.
 - utils.py - Contains miscellaneous functions like a function to do Hilbert transform, calculate the Carrier Envelope phase (CEP) and to convert between response functions.
 Also includes physical constants
 - tds_analysis.py - All functions needed for time-domain spectroscopy, from determining the amplitude and phase of the transmission coefficiet, to numerically find the complex refractive index.
+- trts_analysis.py - All functions needed for 2d time-resolved THz spectroscopy
-- basic_plots.py - Basic functions to do quick standard plots.
+- basic_plots.py - Basic functions to do quick standard plots and some iterative plots, including 2d color plots and plots with a slider to help visualizing different pump-probe time delays.

-The *tutorials/* folder contain Jupyter notebooks with all the essential steps for analyzing TDS data.
-TRTS is coming soon...
+The *tutorials/* folder contain Jupyter notebooks with all the essential steps for analyzing TDS and 2D TRTS data.

+# To-Do:

+- Make documentation, at least detailing the physics and numerical methods behind the code.
+- Choose license.